 Adults typically urinate an average of 1 to 3 quarts (about 1 to 3 liters) a day.
 People who have diabetes insipidus and who drink a lot of fluids may make as much as 20 quarts (about 19 liters) of urine a day.

-Infants and young children who have diabetes insipidus may have the following signs and symptoms:
+A baby or young child who has diabetes insipidus may have these symptoms: